How to: Paint gore and open wounds on Death Guard, Pox Walkers and Zombies

 I highlighted the flesh with a mix of Rakarth Flesh and White, then used Druchii Violet to shade all the wounds.
 Once the wounds were dry, I used Carroburg Crimson to add trickles of blood from the open wounds on his head and back.
-This was what I mentioned earlier and I’ll go into detail on another post about this.

 I also gave a wash of Carroburg Crimson to the exposed ribcage and bone parts.

 Once all the shades are dry, just add ‘Ardcoat to the wounds and rib areas, so they still look wet, and that should be the wounds done.

 Thanks for reading, and I hope you’ve found it useful.
 If you have, please give us a like and consider following us on here, and on one of our other social media channels linked below

 We post a new video every Wednesday, and blog updates every Wednesday and Sunday.

 2 thoughts on “How to: Paint gore and open wounds on Death Guard, Pox Walkers and Zombies”